-3.5.
-Goals
+3.5 Goals

-- Implement a smoothly operating computer cataloging system that searches across all collections and presents digitized images of documents - Develop a strong volunteer staff that meets operational needs - Complete the building facility and equipment build-out - Provide operating income to fully fund the ongoing activities - Develop strong regional community outreach programs and relations with local/regional heritage communities - Successfully complete the Capital Campaign - Hire professional staff to lead the archive and initiate future key programs
+- Implement a smoothly operating computer cataloging system that searches across all collections and presents digitized images of documents - Develop a strong volunteer staff that meets operational needs - Complete the building facility and equipment build-out - Provide operating income to fully fund the ongoing activities - Develop strong regional community outreach programs and relations with local/regional heritage communities - Hire professional staff to lead the archive and initiate future key programs

-3.6.
-Strategic Priorities
+3.6 Strategic Priorities

-In 2016, the PNRA Board has identified the following top five prioritized initiatives for the next few years.
+In 2016, the PNRA Board identified the following top five prioritized initiatives for the next few years.
 It aspires to have an OAIS-compliant Trusted Digital Repository, as defined by the TRAC audit process by 2020.
+As of August 2018, the capital campaign aspect of these goals has been completed.

-- 1. Complete capital campaign
+- 1. Provide continuing revenue

-- 2. Provide continuing revenue
+- 2. Finish building systems

-- 3. Finish building systems
+- 3. Expand volunteer recruitment/leadership development

-- 4. Expand volunteer recruitment/leadership development
+- 4. Complete leadership succession plan

-- 5. Complete leadership succession plan
+- ✓ Complete capital campaign